-A new era – the current Japanese Emperor will step down in 2019
+A new era – the former Japanese Emperor stepped down in 2019

-In December 2017, it was officially announced that Emperor Akihito will abdicate the throne on April 30, 2019 and his son, Crown Prince Naruhito will immediately succeed him on 1 May, 2019.
+In December 2017, it was officially announced that then-Emperor Akihito would abdicate the throne on April 30, 2019 and his son, Crown Prince Naruhito would immediately succeed him on 1 May, 2019, bringing the ‘Heisei' era to an end.

 This is the first time this has occurred in modern Japan's history, the last being 200 years ago.
 In fact, as per Article 4 of current Imperial Household Law, the throne may only be succeeded upon the current Emperor's passing.

-Emperor Akihito, who is now in his 80s and been Emperor of Japan since his father, Emperor Hirohito, passed away in 1989, expressed his desire to retire via a television address to the nation in August 2016, citing his declining health over recent years (which has included heart surgery and being treated for prostate cancer) and worry over being able to continue with his duties, all be they largely ceremonial.
+Former Emperor Akihito, who is now in his 80s and had been Emperor of Japan since his father, Emperor Hirohito (Shōwa), passed away in 1989, expressed his desire to retire via a television address to the nation in August 2016, citing his declining health over recent years (which has included heart surgery and being treated for prostate cancer) and worry over being able to continue with his duties, all be they largely ceremonial.

 In response to the Emperor's wishes and support from the nation, the Japanese Diet (parliament/congress) enacted a special one-off law in June 2017, allowing Emperor Akihito to abdicate.
 This law is currently not extended to his son or future successors to the throne.

-This means that as of 1 May 2019, Japan will usher in a new era, and therefore the Heisei era will end in H31.
-The name of the new era will be “Reiwa” and was officially decided upon and announced on 1 April 2019, one month ahead of the ascension of the new Emperor to allow authorities and businesses time to prepare their paperwork and computer systems for the date change.
+This means that as of 1 May 2019, Japan ushered in a new era, and therefore the Heisei era ended in H31.
+The name of the new era is “Reiwa” and was officially decided upon and announced on 1 April 2019, one month ahead of the ascension of the new Emperor to allow authorities and businesses time to prepare their paperwork and computer systems for the date change.
 Under usual circumstances, the new era name is only released on its first day, i.e. the day after the Emperor's passing.
 It would be considered very impolite to publicly anticipate the passing of the country's figurehead ahead of time!